XVI Metaphors and Similes containing Tensions Resolved in a Theme of Universal Human Significance

 But why compare?

 I'm wife! stop there!
-Wifehood is so superior to the unmarried state that it is incomparable.
+Wifehood is so superior to being unmarried that it is incomparable.